-Leading up to International Human Rights Day on 10th December, Victoria is celebrating its first annual Human Rights Week.
+Leading up to International Human Rights Day, Victoria is celebrating Human Rights Week.
 This is an opportune time to discuss the important topic of social media in the workplace.

 As social media increasingly permeates our lives, the lines between “personal” and “professional”, “private” and “public” have become blurred.
 A person’s right to freedom of expression may be perceived as inappropriate conduct by their employer or coworker.
 This can be harmful to a brand, reputation and business relationship, and people can lose their jobs.